 - Maintaining high standards of administrative integrity and fiscal accountability

 Formed in 2002 as the successor entity of the Conference of Delegates of the State Bar, CCBA is an independent 501(c)(6) non-profit organization that promotes legislative ideas on behalf of the legal community by and through individual delegates and bar associations across California.

 CCBA holds an annual Conference in the fall where participants can engage in high-quality debates over resolutions authored by their peers that touch on every aspect of law.
 Every resolution that passes the Conference is eligible for inclusion in the annual Legislative Program, as prioritized by the Board of Directors and the Legislative Committee, with input from Larry Doyle, CCBA’s lobbyist in Sacramento.
 Larry works to pair resolutions with legislators who can introduce them as bills, and provides advice and advocacy.
 Since 2010, over 100 chaptered bills originated from our resolutions, which is an unparalleled record of achievement for a single organization.

-CCBA provides a uniquely democratic forum for a resolution to be placed in its legislative program, requiring only the approval of a majority of attendees at the Conference.
-A resolution only requires sponsorship by ten lawyers or a bar association to be placed on the Conference agenda.
-Our participants range from new admittees to seasoned lawyers with over 30 years of experience.
+CCBA provides a uniquely democratic forum for a resolution to be placed in the following year’s legislative program, requiring only a majority vote by the delegates in attendance.
+A resolution can be placed on the Conference agenda if sponsored by ten members of the State Bar or a participating bar association.
+Our delegates range from new admittees to seasoned lawyers with over 30 years of experience.
 Law students and faculty members of accredited law schools are also welcome to attend as speakers and observers.
-The Conference provides an ideal opportunity to hone research, writing and oral presentation skills, learn about important, cutting-edge issues concerning the legal profession and the system and administration of justice, and meet some of the finest attorneys in California.
+The Conference provides an ideal opportunity to hone research, writing and communication skills, to learn about important, cutting-edge issues concerning the legal profession and administration of justice, and to meet some of the finest attorneys in California.
 It is never too early or too late to participate, both as an individual and as a member of your bar association.